AshleshaVarghane/gigconnect-freelance-db/README.md

 psql -d gigconnect -f 03_queries.sql
 ```

-Three commands, one working marketplace.
-Each step prints a sanity check so you know
+Each script prints a row-count sanity check so you can confirm the load worked
-it worked before moving to the next.
+before moving to the next step.

 ---

-## 🔎 Questions This Database Can Answer
+## What the Queries Answer

-- 💼 Which jobs are open *right now*, and who posted them?
+- Which jobs are open right now, and who posted them?
-- 📊 Which skill category gets the most applications — is UI/UX hot or is everyone chasing Web Dev?
+- Which skill category receives the most applications?
-- 🏆 Which freelancers actually convert applications into hires (hire rate ≠ application count)?
+- Which freelancers convert applications into hires most often (hire rate, not just volume)?
-- 💰 Which companies pay the most on average — and is that industry-specific?
+- Which companies pay the highest average budget, and does that vary by industry?
-- 👻 Which freelancers are on the platform but have never lifted a finger to apply?
+- Which freelancers are registered but have never applied to a job?
-- ⭐ Who are the top-rated freelancers, and do they charge more per hour because of it?
+- Who are the top-rated freelancers, and how does that relate to their rate?
-- ⏱️ On average, how long does it take a job posting to get its first bite?
+- On average, how long after a job is posted does it get its first application?

-Every one of these is a real `SELECT` in `03_queries.sql` — joins, `GROUP BY`/`HAVING`,
+Full list in `03_queries.sql` — the techniques used include joins across multiple
-`CASE WHEN` funnel labeling, subqueries, and conditional aggregation, all working
+tables, `GROUP BY`/`HAVING`, `CASE WHEN` funnel labeling, subqueries, and conditional
-against a schema designed to actually need them.
+aggregation with `COUNT(*) FILTER (WHERE ...)`.

 ---

-## 🚧 If This Were a Real Startup, Next I'd Ship...
+## What I'd Add Next

-- [ ] A `contracts` table to separate "hired" from "actually finished the work"
+- A separate `contracts` table to distinguish "hired" from "work actually completed"
-- [ ] A trigger to auto-close a job the moment it gets a `HIRED` application
+- A trigger to auto-close a job posting once it receives a `HIRED` application
-- [ ] Window functions — ranking freelancers within their skill category, running
+- Window functions — ranking freelancers within their skill category by hire rate,
-      totals of monthly job postings
+  running totals of monthly job postings
-- [ ] `EXPLAIN ANALYZE` benchmarks once the dataset scales past what an index doesn't matter for
+- `EXPLAIN ANALYZE` benchmarks once the dataset is scaled up enough for indexing
+  choices to matter

 ---

-## 🛠️ Built With
+## Tech
-PostgreSQL · Pure SQL · Zero ORMs · Zero shortcuts
+PostgreSQL · Pure SQL, no ORM

----

-*Constraints enforced by the database, not just assumed by the developer — because the
-worst bugs are the ones the schema should've caught in the first place.*